regensa18/AdvProg2018/tutorial-5/README.md

 2. GreetingController

-You also have to understand how the HTML page is rendered, you need to know how HTML templating in Spring Boot work, in this case we're gonna use [Thymeleaf](http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html).
+You also have to understand how the HTML page is rendered, you need to know how HTML templating in Spring Boot work, in this case we're going use [Thymeleaf](http://www.thymeleaf.org/doc/tutorials/2.1/thymeleafspring.html).

 **Attention: this tutorial would be much easier if you use Intellij IDEA Jetbrains,